State of CT Honeybee Registration #ENHB.30462

-We are a family owned and operated Apiary located at 2788 Black Rock Turnpike in Fairfield, CT.
+We are a family owned and operated Apiary located in Fairfield, CT.
 For the past 20+ years our mission has been to offer the highest quality products and services to our community while doing our small part to save the environment.
 We specialize in local swarm retrieval and removal, hive set-up and colony management, consultations and much more.
 We sell pure raw honey harvested from our own hives and bottled by us on our own premises.

 Check out all our products and services!

-Flowers, grasses, and trees bring smiles to our faces after the snow and ice of winter.
-However, for many people, fall grasses and colorful leaves on the trees can cause cause allergic reactions such as itchy eyes, sneezing, and coughing.
+Flowers, grasses, and trees bring smiles to our faces but as the summer hurries by we will soon see tree leaves turning golden, orange, red, and brown.
+While beautiful, for many people, fall grasses and colorful leaves on the trees can cause cause allergic reactions such as itchy eyes, sneezing, and coughing.
 Many people find that eating local raw honey improves their symptoms.
 This has been validated by many researchers (and also by many of our clients who take one or more teaspoons of honey every day).
 Local unprocessed honey contains tiny amounts of local tree, grass, and flower pollen - honey bees collect the pollen and transform it into honey.
 When you buy local raw (unprocessed) honey, you are getting small amounts of local pollen.

 According to the American Academy of Family Physicians, the idea behind eating honey is kind of like gradually vaccinating the body against allergens, a process called immunotherapy.
 Honey contains a variety of the same pollen spores that give allergy sufferers so much trouble when flowers and grasses are in bloom.
 Introducing these spores into the body in small amounts by eating honey should make the body accustomed to their presence and decrease the chance an immune system response, such as the release of histamine, will occur.

-Please note: babies under the age of one year should not ingest local raw honey.
+Please note: babies under the age of one year should not ingest local raw due to a low risk of botulism poisoning.

 Here you will find our complete line of products for sale, including raw wildflower, clover, and buckwheat honey, 100% beeswax candles, body balm and other unique products.

-Visit our friends Scott, Ken, and Susan at Black Rock Pharmacy located at 1838 Black Rock Turnpike Fairfield.
-This brand new community pharmacy offers exceptional personalized service and carries a selection of our raw, local honey.
+Visit our friends Ken and Susan at Black Rock Pharmacy located at 1838 Black Rock Turnpike Fairfield.
+This outstanding community pharmacy offers exceptional personalized service and carries a selection of our raw, local honey.

 Congratulations to Ken & Sue Lee on opening their second location!

-You will find our Wildflower, Clover & Buckwheat honey as well as our 3 flavor Gift Baskets.
+You will find our Wildflower, Clover & Buckwheat honey as well as our 3 flavor Gift Bags.

 190 Weston Road